-Z5.1 If required by any Funder, Purchaser, Tenant or Operator, the Consultant shall deliver collateral warranties in the form of the Consultant collateral warranty set out in Annex 5 in favour of such Funder, Purchaser, Tenant or Operator within 14 days of the Employer's request.
+Z5.1 If required by any Funder, Purchaser, Tenant, Operator or Contractor, the Consultant shall deliver collateral warranties in the form of the Consultant collateral warranty set out in Annex 5 in favour of such Funder, Purchaser, Tenant, Operator or Contractor within 14 days of the Employer's request.
 A copy of the Consultant's up to date verification of professional indemnity insurance shall also be delivered to the relevant beneficiary.